 In a report by Salesforce, State of the Connected Customer, 2018, “56% of customers actively seek to buy from the most innovative companies.”.
 Always maximise your channels of communication i.e. meetings, phone, web, social media, etc.

 15 ways to increase CLV with examples

 So how can companies increase CLV?
-Here are just 15 ways that you can put into practise:
+Here are 15 tactics that you can try out:

-- Don’t charge for returns – whilst there are cost involved, free returns need to be judged against extra conversions and the boost of retention rates.
-Research has shown that clients that make frequent returns are often top customers i.e. expensive shoes can have a 50% return rate.
+- Don’t charge for returns – whilst there are costs involved, free returns need to be judged against extra conversions and the boost to retention rates.
+Research has shown that clients who make frequent returns are often top customers; for example, expensive shoes can have a 50% return rate.

 - Fitting tools and virtual wardrobes – this can help to reduce fit-related returns of products.

 - Give precise delivery times and keep to them – don’t extend delivery slots and waste customer time.
 Offer to deliver to a work address or text customers to give a delivery window.